 violence is within social networks.
 For example, in a study of one high-crime Boston

 community, this research found that 85 percent of all fatal and non-fatal gunshot injuries

-occurred within a network comprised of just 763 individuals less than 5 percent of the
+occurred within a network comprising just 763 individuals--less than 5 percent of the

 could be located with fairly high accuracy within such networks; and network maps can